House church: Origins

 Several passages in the New Testament specifically mention churches meeting in houses.
 The first house church is recorded in Acts 1:13, where the disciples of Jesus met together in the "Upper Room" of a house, traditionally believed to be where the Cenacle is today.
 "The churches of Asia greet you, especially Aquila and Prisca greet you much in the Lord, along with the church that is in their house."
 I Corinthians 16:19.
 The church meeting in the house of Priscilla and Aquila is again mentioned in Romans 16:3, 5.
 The church that meets in the house of Nymphas is also cited in the Bible: "Greet the brethren in Laodicea, and Nymphas, and the church which is in her house."
 Colossians 4:15.
 There is another reference to the church meeting in Philemon's home ("To Philemon our dear friend and fellow worker—also to Apphia our sister and Archippus our fellow soldier—and to the church that meets in your home:...."
 Philemon 1:2), but scholars recognize this as simply the meeting place of the Corinthian church—not a separately-meeting house church.

 For the first 300 years of Early Christianity, until Constantine legalized Christianity and churches moved into larger buildings, Christians typically met in homes, if only because intermittent persecution (before the Edict of Milan in 313) did not allow the erection of public church buildings.
 Clement of Alexandria, an early church father, wrote of worshipping in a house.
 The Dura-Europos church, a private house in Dura-Europos in Syria, was excavated in the 1930s and was found to have been used as a Christian meeting place in AD 232, with one small room serving as a baptistry creating the current style church seen today.

-History
+Modern History

-During the 20th and 21st centuries, the complexity of obtaining government authorizations, in some countries of the world which apply sharia or communism, government authorizations for worship are complex for Evangelical Christians.
+During the 20th and 21st centuries, in some countries of the world which apply sharia law or have communist governments, government authorizations for worship are complex for Christians.
 Because of persecution of Christians, Evangelical house churches are the only option for many Christians to live their faith in community.
-For example, there is the Evangelical house churches in China movement.
-The meetings thus take place in private houses, in secret and in "illegality".
+For example, there is the Evangelical house churches movement in China.
+The meetings take place in private houses, in secret and illegally.